How to find simple interest in Python

 Get started with Replit

-Replit Agent writes the code, tests for errors, and deploys your application automatically.
+The Agent writes the necessary code, tests for errors, and handles deployment.
 Start building with Replit.

 Get started for free